oracle-livelabs/goldengate/mysql-ggs/monitor/monitor.md

     ![Replicat Process Information - Statistics](https://oracle-livelabs.github.io/goldengate/ggs-common/monitor/images/01-06-rep-statistics.png " ")

+7. In the Oracle Cloud console, open Database actions from the TargetADW Database details page.

+8. On the Database actions page, select **SQL**.

+9. In the Navigator panel, from the Schema dropdown, select **SRCMIRROR_OCIGGLL**.

+10. In the list of tables, right-click **SRC_CITY** and then select **Open**.

+11. In the SRCMIRROR_OCIGGLL.SRC_CITY view, click **Data**, and then verify that the 10 new entries inserted in Step 4 appear.

 ## Task 2: Using the Performance Metrics Server

 1. In the MySQLDeployment console, click **Performance Metrics Server**, and then click **CDCEXT**.

     ![Performance Metrics Service page - EXT highlighted](https://oracle-livelabs.github.io/goldengate/ggs-common/monitor/images/05-01-perf-serv.png)

-    > **Note:** *You can also view performance details for the Administration, Distribution, and Receiver Servers, as well as any processes created.*
+    > **Note:** You can also view performance details for the Administration, Distribution, and Receiver Servers, as well as any processes created.

 2. Click **Database Statistics**.